Amitabhkabi1/Amitabhkabi1/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working as QA test engineer[@InstaSafe](https://instasafe.com) ;
-- 🌱 I’m currently learning Manual Testing;
+- 🌱 I’m currently learning Manual and Automation Testing;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@linkdin](https://www.linkedin.com/in/amitabh-kabi-a4a33b238);